Tengku Amir Nasser Ibrahim Shah: Tengku Panglima Raja

-On 15 August 2019, following the accession of his adoptive father, Al-Sultan Abdullah Ri'ayatuddin Al-Mustafa Billah Shah, as the Sultan of Pahang, Tengku Amir Nasser Ibrahim Shah was conferred the hereditary title Tengku Panglima Raja (تڠكو ڤڠليما راج).
+On 15 August 2019, following the accession of his adoptive father, Al-Sultan Abdullah Ri'ayatuddin Al-Mustafa Billah Shah, as the Sultan of Pahang, Tengku Amir Nasser Ibrahim Shah was conferred the non-hereditary title Tengku Panglima Raja (تڠكو ڤڠليما راج).
 As a result, his spouse bears the title Panglima Puteri.
-This title forms part of the traditional Malay nobility structure under the Peerage of Pahang.
+This title is a component of the traditional Malay nobility within the Peerage of Pahang and is regarded as one of the most prestigious positions in the state's royal hierarchy.

 In accordance with Malay royal and noble customs, such titles serve as prefixes rather than suffixes, in contrast to the European style.
 As such, Tengku Panglima Raja precedes his name.
 This title is held for life, unless it is elevated or revoked at the discretion of the reigning Sultan of Pahang.